fserafine/ProjectCAP/README.md

 Although I give an option to pickle the models for further use in cells within the Jupyter notebook, a .zip file containing the exported model pickles can be downloaded [here](https://drive.google.com/file/d/1sDOPOZjFILW5OE1am9TLe2-yXcO3G0cF/view?usp=sharing) and is around 84 MB zipped, 162 MB unzipped.

 Lastly, also included are several optional Tableau workbooks with data extracts (.hyper files) that contain my interactive dashboards and worksheets exploring the dataset.
-Please note that the dashboards containing the worksheets are all publicly available for you to interact with on Tableau
+Please note that the dashboards containing the worksheets are all publicly available for you to interact with on Tableau.